MonzerMahmoud/Anime-TV-Server/README.md

 # Anime-TV-Server
-Python webserver to scrap anime episodes
+Python webserver to scrap anime episodes using selenium.